 Another option is to use the ground.
 The ground is a great insulator, and if you get can down inside the earth at least three feet, you can use it to help maintain cooler temperatures.
-This option will not get you temps as cool and an electric or propane refrigerator, but it will help significantly extend the storage life of insulin.
+This option will not get you temperatures as cool as an electric or propane refrigerator, but it will help significantly extend the storage life of insulin.

 As I mentioned above the majority of food that is often stored as preps is centered around carbohydrates.
 This is the component of food that is turned into glucose in the body and creates spikes in diabetics, as their bodies can’t process the glucose when the carbohydrate is broken down.

 One of the major considerations that will need to be dealt with is access to fresh produce.
 Most diabetic diets consist of significant amounts of vegetables to make up two thirds of the intake, with protein being the other third.
 This is extremely problematic when access to anything fresh could be difficult.

 Protein is easier to deal with.
-You can store canned meats, just make sure that it is just canned, and doesn’t have any fillers, gravies, or sauces added to it.
-The best choice is going to be canned or “pouched” fish.
+You can store canned meats which don’t have any fillers, gravies, or sauces added to it.
+The best choice is going to be canned or ‘pouched’ fish.
 Fish like tuna and salmon offer an incredible amount of healthy nutrients.
 When you are having to survive on stored food, the extra boost of nutrients will help keep you running as close to one hundred percent as possible.